nginx-architects/napCluster/README.md

 2. The `nap` service provides the NGINX App Protect (NAP) cluster itself
 3. The `pool` service provides the application servers

-Two Docker images are created: The first, named "**lb**", uses the `Dockerfile` in the `lb` directory to install NGINX Plus into a container to be used as a simple L7 load balancer.
-The second, named "**nap**", uses the `Dockerfile` in the `nap` directory to extend the "**lb**" image with additional layers for NGINX App Protect installation and configuration.
+Two Docker images are created: The first, named "**lb**", uses `Dockerfile.lb` to install NGINX Plus into a container to be used as a simple L7 load balancer.
+The second, named "**nap**", uses `Dockerfile.nap` to extend the "**lb**" image with additional layers for NGINX App Protect installation and configuration.
 A simple [hello container from Docker Hub](https://hub.docker.com/r/nginxdemos/hello) is used for the "**pool**" app server tier.

 When launched, Docker Compose will start one `lb`, two `nap`, and two `pool` containers.
 You can increase and decrease the number of `nap` and `pool` nodes using `docker-compose scale`.
 The number of `lb` nodes must stay at one since ports are mapped to this container.

 Three ports are mapped on the Docker host to the "**lb**" container:
 1. Connections on port 80 are sprayed round robin across all `nap` nodes
-2. Connections on port 81 are proxied directly to `nap_1`
+2. Connections on port 82 are proxied directly to `nap_1`
-3. Connections on port 82 are proxied directly to `nap_2`

 *Edit the `docker-compose.yml` file to change these ports if needed*